 Universomente's work has been featured at international exhibitions, festivals and platforms such as: Sonar (Barcelona), File (Sao Paulo), FACT (Liverpool), After the Net (Plymouth), Observatori (Valencia), Generative Art Symposium (Milano), MAMBA (Buenos Aires) and various Dorkbots and Medialabs in different locations (Full list).

-She has experience in teaching, designing and coordinating courses, workshops and self-organized un-festivals, which explore the potential of new technologies for creative and social processes: Web 2.0 for Communities (La Palma, 2010), unDEAF (Rotterdam 2007), Open Source City (Liverpool 2008), rhizome.org (NYC 2002).
+She has experience in teaching, designing and coordinating courses, seminars and workshops that explore the potential of technology in creative and social processes: Video Game Development, 3D Modeling (Ibiza 2021-22), ArtFutura (Ibiza 2016 – 19), Workshops on Creating with Digital Media; Image / Sound (Ibiza 2016-17), web 2.0 for communities (La Palma 2010), unDEAF (Rotterdam 2007), Open Source City (Liverpool 2008), Rhizome (NYC 2002).